markshannon/New-C-API-for-Python/DesignRules.md

 performing operations that are not safe from the given context.

-`PyContext` is the full context passed to most extension functions are expected by most API functions.
+`PyContext` is the full context passed to most extension functions and that is expected by most API functions.

 There are also more limited contexts that get passed to some extension functions and allow only a more limited interaction